RigPlane

 Ready to operate?

-Start a free trial of RigPlane Pro and run a few sessions on the IC-7610.
-The trial covers the full audio bridge and the rigctld server you need for WSJT-X — nothing is gated behind a paid tier for the digital-mode path.
+Join the open beta and run a few sessions on the IC-7610.
+The beta includes the audio bridge and the rigctld server you need for WSJT-X.

 Related reading